-The financial year of the Fund begins on 1 May and ends on 30 April.
+The financial year of the Fund begins on 1 May and ends on 30 April. $\,$

 28.2.
-Distribution mechanism
+Appropriation of income

 The Company generally distributes, net of costs, the interest, dividends and income from investment fund units received on behalf of the Fund.
 Capital gains and other income may also be used for distributions.